jackwilkie/CLOSR/README.md

 ```
 @Article{wilkie2025clad,
     title   = {A Novel Contrastive Loss for Zero-Day Network Intrusion Detection},
-    author  = {Jack Wilkie and Hanan Hindy and Christos Tachtatzis and James Irvine and Robert Atkinson},
+    author  = {Jack Wilkie and Hanan Hindy and Craig Michie and Christos Tachtatzis and James Irvine and Robert Atkinson},
     year    = {2025},
 }
 ```